 - 1. Ensure teaching staff are aware of their attendance roles and responsibilities. - 2.
 Assist Learning Area Teachers with issues of truancy (including lateness). - 3.
-Refer ongoing truancy or absences to the relevant Student Services Manager (SSM) or Associate Principal (AP). - 4.
+After following up at a learning area level, refer ongoing truancy or absences to the relevant Year Coordinator and Year Level Manager. - 4.
 Ensures all actions/plans/information regarding attendance are recorded in SIS. - 5.
 For students with a Risk Management Plan follow the procedures outlined in the plan in case of absence.